BrimeNotes/documentation/README.md

 # Brime

 Brime is an open source, simple and powerful self-hosted note taking application that lets an organisation have its notes stored on its own servers preventing any outside element to get access to the private data of the organisation.
-It has a beautifully designed interface following the trending Material Design.
+It has a beautifully designed interface following the Material Design.

 ## Components